isomerpages/moe-chijkcp/_co-curricular/Physical Sports/Artistic Gymnastics.md

 The modular Gymnastics CCA introduces students to some of the foundational gymnastic skills.
 These skills enable them to apply the fundamentals leart in other sport too.

-Besides requiring basic gymnastics skills, our girls also develop teamwork and friendships with their peers
+Besides requiring basic gymnastics skills, our girls also develop teamwork and friendships with their peers.